TACTIQ

 Lifting the lever triggers a jump, and it can be combined with the swipe panels.
 For example, lifting the lever while swiping right makes the character jump diagonally to the right.

 Slight pressure on the haptic panel triggers enhanced actions.
-Combining it with lever or swipe inputs unlocks “super jump” or faster running, adding layered control and more dynamic gameplay.
+Combining both panels simultaneously unlocks compound actions like "super jump", adding layered control and more dynamic gameplay.

 Haptic